 Accessing the Markers List

-You'll see a list of all markers created in the project, organised by:
+You'll see a list of all markers created in the project that you have audience access to view, organized by:

 Created by (user)